Mrintania/portfolio_website/README.md

 ---

-**Professional Statement**: This portfolio website represents the intersection of military precision and modern web technology, designed to showcase technical excellence in service of national defense and educational advancement.
+**Professional Statement**: This portfolio website represents the intersection of military precision and modern web technology, designed to showcase the technical excellence of SGT.
+Pornsupat Vutisuwan in service of national defense and educational advancement.

+**Last Updated**: June 30, 2025